sympower/dt-data-load-tool/docs/website/docs/dlt-ecosystem/verified-sources/mongodb.md

 `Databases`: Containers for collections; a single MongoDB server can have multiple databases.

-The `dlt` converts nested data into relational tables, deduces data types, and defines nested relationships, creating an adaptive schema for future data adjustments.
+The `data_load_tool` converts nested data into relational tables, deduces data types, and defines nested relationships, creating an adaptive schema for future data adjustments.

 ### Initialize the verified source